cern-phone-apps/desktop-phone-app/docs/pack-and-deploy.md

 ##### Commands

-- `pack-windows-prod`: Packages the application for Windows.
+- `yarn pack-windows-prod`: Packages the application for Windows.

-#### Packaging for Windows

-#### Next

-`electron-builder-next.json` file is used to pack the application in `NEXT` mode.

-- `electron-pack-next`: Generates packages for Mac, Windows and Linux on the `dist` dir.
-Sets `REACT_APP_NEXT` to true.
-- `publish-next`: Publish the current version of the app in Github releases, but enables the "beta" channel.

 #### Packaging for Linux